Gargamel: Cartoon series

-Being the earliest of the Smurfs' sworn enemies, it was inevitable that Gargamel would be a recurring character in the Hanna-Barbera cartoon series.
+Being the earliest of the Smurfs' sworn enemies, Gargamel would be a recurring character in the Hanna-Barbera cartoon series.
 In the opening theme, he shouts out his hatred for the Smurfs and begins his desperate attempts to catch them.

 Despite his never-ending hatred and frustration for the Smurfs, more than once has he had to rely on Papa Smurf to help save him from a more wicked enemy's plans (such as Balthazar) or to rescue him from a potion gone horribly wrong.
 Other times, they have had to team up to fight a common enemy.
 On another occasion, the episode "The Fountain of Smurf", Papa Smurf drinks too much water from a fountain of youth and becomes a smurfling.
 The Smurfs are forced to rely on Gargamel to come to their aid and help turn Papa Smurf back to his proper age.
 Gargamel and Azrael themselves fall into the Fountain of Youth, and become a child and a kitten again, respectively.

 In later episodes, he acquired an apprentice named Scruple, who was frequently rejected from a boarding school for young wizards (which Gargamel himself had been expelled from in his youth) and only Gargamel was willing to teach him magic, and only because he was bribed by the wizards in charge of the school.
-Scruple seems moderately brighter and more savvy than his master, though still inexperienced in the ways of magic.
+Scruple seems moderately brighter and savvier than his master, though still inexperienced in the ways of magic.
 Although Scruple aids Gargamel in capturing the Smurfs, his main problem is with the students of the wizard academy who berate him for failing to qualify for admission.
 However, in the scheme of things, the smugness of the students proves to be a weakness for them, as Scruple has some success using Gargamel's magic to cause them problems.
+In one episode, Scruple finds the Great Book of Spells.

 In 1989, the final season of the series, where the Smurfs are constantly traveling through time, different incarnations of Gargamel would appear, such as showing him as an Indian fakir, a Russian peasant, or a Spanish bullfighter.
 In one of the earlier episodes of the final seasons, where Gargamel is shown as an Egyptian pharaoh's aide, Papa Smurf believes that all these similar-looking men (and their cats) seen must be ancestors of the infamous Gargamel and Azrael of their present time.